Benjamin-Tomkins/CV-2022/README.md

 #### <a name="APPS"></a>Application Development :
 + `polyglot developer` __ efficiently reducing caesarean section scars without surgery **[in-dev]
 + `development of single-page or mobile applications` __

+#### <a name="UI"></a>UX/UI Design :

++ `developing application concepts` __ enabling computation on medical data without violating patient confidentiality.
++ `creating vision documents` __ analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
++ `illustrating and branding software` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
++ `rapid prototyping with interactive wireframing` __ .

 #### <a name="PATENTS"></a>Patents :